|Publication Date||March 6, 2018|

 Get This Book

-In Dark Work, Christy Clark-Pujara tells the story of one state in particular whose role was outsized: Rhode Island.
+Tells the story of one state in particular whose role in the slave trade was outsized: Rhode Island

 Historians have written expansively about the slave economy and its vital role in early American economic life.
 Like their northern neighbors, Rhode Islanders bought and sold slaves and supplies that sustained plantations throughout the Americas; however, nowhere else was this business so important.
 During the colonial period trade with West Indian planters provided Rhode Islanders with molasses, the key ingredient for their number one export: rum.
 More than 60 percent of all the slave ships that left North America left from Rhode Island.
 During the antebellum period Rhode Islanders were the leading producers of “negro cloth,” a coarse wool-cotton material made especially for enslaved blacks in the American South.